ferrohd/ferrohd/website/content/blog/sans-io-mikrotik-rs.md

 }
 ```

 No sockets, no runtime.
-Just data structures and methods that shuffle bytes between queues.
-The adapter's only job is to connect those queues to real I/O.
+Data structures and methods that shuffle bytes between queues.
+The adapter just connects those queues to real I/O.

 ## typestate: making wrong code not compile